-\begin{remark} The composite partial likelihood \eqref{eq:composite-partial-likelihood} is defined based on the probability that an event occurs for an individual before any other subject in the risk set at that time.
+\begin{remark}\textbf{\textup{(Ties and censoring under the composite partial likelihood)}} The composite partial likelihood \eqref{eq:composite-partial-likelihood} is defined based on the probability that an event occurs for an individual before any other subject in the risk set at that time.
 Therefore, it can be directly applied even when multiple events occur at the same time.
 Similar to the partial likelihood, censoring is handled indirectly through the use of indicator functions, allowing it to be appropriately accounted for. \end{remark}

-\subsection{Posterior representation of the Cox regression model via P\'olya-Gamma augmentation}
+\subsection{Posterior Representation of the Cox Regression Model via P\'olya-Gamma Augmentation}